CYCTina/VB.NET-Code-Samples/ReadMe.txt

-ReadMe.doc contains detail explanations about this code sample.
+ReadMe.docx contains detail explanations about this code sample.